spoonapps/docs/testing/test_reports/test_reporting.md

 Though all tests execute locally in containers, test reports and screenshots are logged and saved on your Spoon.net account for easy sharing and access.

-If you would not like us to save your test reports for you, this feature can be toggled by checking or unchecking the **Save test reports** check box in the top-right corner of [http://spoon.net/selenium](/selenium).
+If you would not like us to save your test reports for you, this feature can be toggled by checking or unchecking the **Save test reports** check box in the top-right corner of [/selenium](/selenium).

 When unchecked, command and screenshot logs will still appear for review after your tests complete, but they will not be saved after your session is ended.

+Reports can also be disabled for the organization as a whole by modifying the privacy settings for the organization.
+This can be done by the organization owner and overrides the settings for the users within the organization.

 #### Sharing Tests